materialos/Linux-Icon-Pack/README.md

 Arch users can install this community maintained [AUR package](https://aur.archlinux.org/packages/materialos-icon-theme-git/).

 #### Ubuntu
+## WARNING: The package is not updated due to an error!
 The best way to install the Icon Pack is to use our [ppa](https://launchpad.net/~materialos/+archive/ubuntu/ppa).

 Fire up a terminal and run these commands: